Projects

 The ACPC continues the project of honoring General Pulaski’s place in history by periodically scheduling its board meetings in Savannah and attending battle reenactments staged on the anniversary of the Battle of Savannah in early October as well as sponsoring several plaques among those placed on the battlefield to honor individuals who fought along with General Pulaski.

-You can learn about the Savannah project here.
+Learn more about the upcoming Savannah project event.

 Cyprian Kamil Norwid at Harpers Ferry Museum